Bing Ads targeting — training

 Campaign-level targeting features include Locations, Advanced location options and Advanced targeting options.

 Expanding Locations, by selecting Edit, reveals two options:

 - All available countries/regions: Select to display your ad everywhere.

-- Selected cities, metro areas, states/provinces and countries/regions: Select to search or browse for locations.
+- Selected cities, metropolitan areas, counties/provinces and countries/regions: Select to search or browse for locations.
 Browse opens a general list of cities.
 If you need to target a smaller city or area, use Search.
 When Search finds your city, select it and click the Target link.
-The location will populate the dialog above with the option to remove it.
+The location will populate the dialogue above with the option to remove it.

-- Advanced search will allow you to include or exclude specific zip codes or set a targeting radius.
+- Advanced search will allow you to include or exclude specific postcodes or set a targeting radius.

-- Radius Targeting: Select this when you want to target potential customers who live within a one- to 500-mile or one- to 800-kilometer radius of a business, shipping area or sales location.
+- Radius Targeting: Select this when you want to target potential customers who live within a one- to 500-mile or one- to 800-kilometre radius of a business, delivery area or sales location.

 - With Advanced Location Options, you can set the ad to serve when a searcher is physically in the target location or when a person is searching that specific area but located elsewhere.

 Selecting additional targeting options for your campaign is simple.
 The next screenshot shows an expanded view of the Advanced targeting options.
-Target Days, Times, Gender or Devices just by checking a box.
+You can target Days, Times, Gender or Devices by just selecting a box.